GovTechSG/apex-signature-validator/README.md

 In order for cross-origin requests to be ignored on browser clients, web browsers such as Chrome would have to be launched with web security disabled.

-To simplify this process, two scripts are included in the `browser-scripts` directory:
+To simplify this process, Chrome launch scripts are included in the `browser-scripts` directory:

 ```
-1. mac startup.command
+1. launch-chrome-macos.command
-2. windows startup.bat
+2. launch-chrome-windows.lnk or launch-chrome-windows.bat
 ```

 These scripts would automatically open the signature validator in a new Chrome window with web security disabled.
 The browser would then allow cross-origin requests to be sent from the browser.

+**Only use Google Chrome instances launched from these scripts to use the signature validator, do not access sites on the internet with them.**